lrvick/kral/README.md

 ### Starting Celeryd ###

-In order for kralr to operate you must also have celery running.
+In order to start collecting data with Kral, you just need to run celery, and celery will do the rest.

 The usual ways of starting celery are as follows.

 #### Start celery with heartbeat ####